Weak phase stiffness and nature of the quantum critical point in underdoped cuprates

 Our predicted mass divergence near QCP is actually strongly supported by experimental measurements of penetration depth $\lambda$ of the underdoped YBa$_2$Cu$_3$O$_y$ samples.
-Figure~\ref{fig:fig4}(a) shows that over the entire underdoped region, the measured $\lambda^{-2}$~\cite{Sonier} deviates significantly from the simple $\lambda^{-2}\propto\delta$ relationship to be expected if the effective mass is assumed constant.
+Figure~\ref{fig:fig4}(a) shows that over the entire underdoped region, the measured $\lambda^{-2}$~\cite{Sonier} deviates significantly from the simple $\lambda^{-2}\propto\delta$ relationship to be expected with a constant effective mass.
 On the other hand, our theory with large doping-dependent effective mass reproduces very nicely the experimental observation.
 A even more direct evidence is provided by the recent measurement on the extremely underdoped YBa$_2$Cu$_3$O$_y$ samples near the QCP~\cite{Broun}.
 The observed relationship between low-temperature $\lambda^{-2}$ and $T_c$ in Fig.~\ref{fig:fig4}(b) shows a strong non-linear dependence.
 In fact, the same behavior has also been observed via mutual inductance\cite{DifferentExp}.
-The zero slope at $\lambda\rightarrow 0$ can be interpreted as an indirect evidence of the mass divergence, and our theory reproduces very nicely the experimental observation. ($T_c$ is determined by thermally exhausting all the pairs $\int_\mu d\omega DOS(\omega) / (e^{\beta(T_c) \omega}-1)=\delta$.)
-In addition, the mass divergence would also make sense the observed dramatic enhancement of the residual specific heat\cite{Cv} and of the isotope effect\cite{isotope} near the QCP.
-Nonetheless, a direct measurement of the superfluid inertia or the effective mass of the pair above $T_c$ would be highly valuable.
+The zero slope at $\lambda\rightarrow 0$ can be interpreted as an indirect evidence of the mass divergence, and our theory reproduces very nicely the experimental observation~\cite{Tc_determination}.